pijiongmares/logseq/pages/Obsidian Archived Journals.md

 		- Studying the content-config-server
 	- ## SKT-6982 Slow Query on restaurantcustomeraddress
 		- Issues were found, need to discuss these further
-	- # SKT-7001 enhance sms address confirmation
+	- ## SKT-7001 Enhance SMS Address Confirmation
 		- Will deploy the sms-customer-client manually to Tango & Tango-2 servers
-	- # SKT-7065 disk usage of userconfigserver for logs
+	- ## SKT-7065 Disk Usage of userconfigserver for Logs
 		- Now currently in production (to verify the logs if will be compressed)
 - # Standup 111121
 - # Standup 111221